stegrams/grav-gantr5-oer-lab/README.md

 ![](screenshot.jpg)

 # Why Use the Grav OER Content Space Project?
-* To combine the power of a modern CMS (i.e. Grav) with system-independent OER content
+* To combine the flexibility of a modern CMS (i.e. Grav) with system-independent OER content
 * To provide direct access to OER raw content (in Markdown or HTML) to better facilitate reuse
 * To support open collaboration and version control of your OER content
 * To provide mobile and multi-device friendly access to your OER content